Boscombe: Boscombe Manor

-In 1801 a modestly-sized house called Boscombe Cottage was built as the residence of Mr Phillip Norris.
+In 1801, a modestly-sized house called Boscombe Cottage was built as the residence of Mr Phillip Norris.
 The Christchurch Inclosures Act 1802 increased the estate size to 17 acre.
 This property became the nucleus of the Boscombe Manor Estate.

 The large estate owned by Mr Norris changed hands several times during the first half of the 19th century.
 After Norris's death it was acquired by Robert Heathcote, and on his death the estate was put up for auction The estate was purchased by James Dover, in whose possession it remained until 1841; then it was sold to Major Stephenson.

-Stevenson sold the estate in 1849 to Sir Percy Florence Shelley who bought the Boscombe property mainly with the intention of it becoming a home for his mother Mary Shelley, but she died in London on 1 February 1851.
+Stevenson sold the estate in 1849 to Sir Percy Shelley, 3rd Baronet, who bought the Boscombe property mainly with the intention of it becoming a home for his mother Mary Shelley, but she died in London on 1 February 1851.
 Sir Percy and his wife liked the place, and decided to make it their home, dividing their time between Boscombe and their London house at Chelsea.

 The house at Boscombe was extensively rebuilt for Sir Percy, and extended to include a 200-seat (later 300 seats) theatre, to the designs of Christopher Crabb Creeke, who later became surveyor to the Bournemouth Improvement Commissioners and was responsible for both the layout of much of central Bournemouth's roads, and for several local buildings.

 It may be noted that the name of Boscombe Manor changed several times over the years.
 First recorded as Boscombe Cottage, it was then for a time called Boscombe Alcove and then Boscombe Lodge.
 By Shelley's time it was Boscombe House, and he and his family later renamed it Boscombe Manor.
 In the present century it was Groveley Manor for many years, taking the name of the school which then occupied it, but now it is known as Shelley Park, most of the building being taken up by the Shelley Manor Medical Centre in Beechwood Avenue.

 To supplement the existing plantations of pine trees on the estate, Sir Percy added a large number of deciduous trees.
 There was a drive to the house from the main Christchurch Road, which followed the line of the present Chessel Avenue, and there was a lodge at its entrance.
 A second entry was from Sea Road, along a roadway flanked with lime trees – the present Percy Road.